 Lichfields is currently monitoring the draft London Plan Examination in Public (EiP), which is scheduled to last until May 2019, and will report on relevant updates as part of a blog series.
-The second blog of the series focuses on the hearing session for draft policy H2 ‘Small sites’, which took place on 13 February 2019.
+The third blog of the series focuses on the hearing session for draft policies H5-H8 on Affordable Housing, which took place on 26 February 2019.

 Lichfields will publish further analysis on the draft London Plan Examination in Public in due course.
 Click here to subscribe for updates.

 This blog has been written in general terms and cannot be relied on to cover specific situations.
 We recommend that you obtain professional advice before acting or refrain from acting on any of the contents of this blog.
 Lichfields accepts no duty of care or liability for any loss occasioned to any person acting or refraining from acting as a result of any material in this blog. © Nathaniel Lichfield & Partners Ltd 2019, trading as Lichfields.
 All Rights Reserved.
 Registered in England, no 2778116.
 14 Regent’s Wharf, All Saints Street, London N1 9RL.
 Designed by Lichfields 2019